SHaroonShah/Readme-Developers-Hub---Production/docs/Hurricane commerce services user guides/hurricane-commerce-services/prohibited-and-restricted-codes-and-explanation-1.md

   </Card>
 </Cards>

-Prohibited import codes are associated with <Glossary>product</Glossary>(s) that are banned from being imported into a country.
-The examples are:

-* Illegal drugs or controlled substances
-* Pirated products
-* Certain firearms, ammunitions, and others.

-Restricted import codes apply to products that can be imported but with specific limitations, this often includes needing permits, licenses, or compliance with particular regulations.
-Examples of restricted items includes the following:

-* Agricultural products (like certain fruits, vegetables, or meats) from specific countries.
-* Dual-use goods (items that can be used for both civilian and military applications).
-* Pharmaceuticals or medical devices that require regulatory approvals.

-The following table contains the import codes returned by the Hurricane LCE.
+The following tables contains the import codes returned by the Hurricane LCE.

 <Callout icon="💡" theme="default">
   ### _Tip_